Mason Jar Breakfast

 Support Through Apps and Online Tools

 The digital age has brought about a surge in mental health apps, with over 20,000 available to help manage various issues from anxiety to PTSD.
-Apps like Calm and Moodfit provide guided meditation, mindfulness techniques, journaling, and daily reminders to help track mental health and establish routines.
+Apps like Calm and Moodfit provide guided meditation, mindfulness techniques, journaling, and daily reminders to help track mental health and establish routines, offering strategies for actively fighting depression.

 Specialized apps like DBT Coach focus on dialectical behavior therapy, providing tools for journaling and communication with mental health professionals.
 Shine, an app tailored for BIPOC communities, offers meditation and self-care courses designed to address unique challenges.